hci-a-if-its-2019/final-project-ichiraku-ramen/README.md

 MonTA *(Monitoring Tugas Akhir)* is a system designed for monitoring the progress of an undergraduate's thesis.
 The system acts as a platform for students and lecturers to directly monitor their progress on completing their theses.
 The system also provides a platform for lecturers to promote their research that a student may take in order to complete their thesis.

 ## What's Bad About The Existing System
+Our team have found some problems in the existing system.
+The first one is about finding information about theses in the system.
+The current system only provides a limited search capability that does not cover all of the needed information nowdays.
+The second one is the outdated user interface.
+The user interface, while functionally sufficient, does not provide a good experience for the users, especially for the first timers.

+In this final project, our teams will look out for the main problems that causes the observations above and propose a solution that hopefully may fix the current problem.

 # Contextual Inquiry
 ## Instruction Script